pmean/build-website/text/04/i-squared.md

 explained by chance.
 It ranges between 0% and 100% with lower values representing less heterogeneity.

-This measure is preferred to the traditional test statistic, Cochran\'s
+This measure is preferred to the traditional test statistic, Cochran's
-Q. The problem with Cochran\'s Q, the authors claim, is that it tends to have too little power with a collection of studies with small sample sizes and too much power with a collection of studies with large sample sizes.
+Q. The problem with Cochran's Q, the authors claim, is that it tends to have too little power with a collection of studies with small sample sizes and too much power with a collection of studies with large sample sizes.